The Mahomet Aquifer

 A Critical Community Resource for Clean Water

 The Mahomet Aquifer is the primary source of drinking water for municipalities and homeowners in 14 Illinois Counties.
 It is the sole source of water for residents of the Cities of Champaign, Urbana, and Savoy, as well as other central Illinois communities.
 The aquifer provides drinking water to hundreds of thousands of people.
 The aquifer also supports thousands of commercial, industrial, and agricultural water users.
 The City believes that preserving this source of clean water that is vital to all of our residents, as well as to agriculture and industry, is in the best interest of the community.
-To that end, the City has partnered with other communities and affected parties including Champaign County; the cities of Urbana, Delavan, and Gilman; the Town of Normal; the Villages of Savoy, Mahomet, and Mansfield; and the University of Illinois to protect this vital resource.
-This group submitted an application to the U.S. EPA on December 12, 2012, to have the Aquifer designated a Sole Source Aquifer (SSA).
+To that end, the City has partnered with other communities and affected parties including Champaign County and DeWitt County; the cities of Urbana, Delavan, Clinton, Watseka, and Gilman; the Town of Normal; the Villages of Armington, Savoy, Mahomet, Mansfield, and Waynesville; the University of Illinois; and the Illinois American Water Company to protect this vital resource.

 Why Support U.S. EPA Sole Source Designation for the Mahomet Aquifer?